-The school building does not have metal detectors, but the mayor said there would be random checks with metal detectors starting Thursday.
+The school building did not have metal detectors at the time of the stabbing, but the mayor said there would be random checks with metal detectors starting Thursday.

 The building houses elementary school P.S.
 67, as well as in the Urban Assembly School for Wildlife Conservation, which serves 6th through 12th graders.